MrKai77/Loop/README.md

 ### Radial Menu

-The Radial Menu allows you to manipulate windows using your mouse.
-You hold down the trigger key and move your mouse in the desired direction to move and resize the window.
+The Radial Menu allows you to manipulate windows using your mouse/trackpad.
+Hold down the trigger key and move your cursor in the desired direction to move and resize the window.

 <div><video controls src="https://github.com/user-attachments/assets/658f7043-79a1-4690-83b6-a714fe6245c8" muted="false"></video></div>

+### Preview

+The preview window enables you to see the resize action *before* commiting to it.

+<div><video controls src="https://github.com/user-attachments/assets/5ecb3ae8-f295-406f-b968-31e539f4a098" muted="false"></video></div>

 ### Keyboard Shortcuts